 “We’re thorough when doing our investigative research,” he said.
 “We understand the pensions and 401(k) plans for Boeing and AT&T employees.
 We dig in and don’t just go for the simplest solutions.
 Feeling competent in what I do is rewarding for me.
 That comes from that thoroughness.”

-The next generation of advisors will need the patience and fortitude to survive the challenges that go with building a business before they can enjoy the benefits.
-He added, the biggest obstacle budding advisors will need to overcome is the lack of a well-defined entry point to the industry where they can safely learn the ropes.
+The next generation of financial professionals will need the patience and fortitude to survive the challenges that go with building a business before they can enjoy the benefits.
+He added, the biggest obstacle budding financial professionals will need to overcome is the lack of a well-defined entry point to the industry where they can safely learn the ropes.

-“I’m not sure how many clear career paths there are to become an advisor,” he said.
-“I think most older advisors are going to hold onto their business longer.
-Some might be willing to bring in a junior advisor to train.”
+“I’m not sure how many clear career paths there are to become a financial professional,” he said.
+“I think most older financial professionals are going to hold onto their business longer.
+Some might be willing to bring in a junior financial professional to train.”

-Like building a successful retirement plan, young advisors need to be thorough in their research when trying to break into the industry and build a book of business.
+Like building a successful retirement plan, young financial professionals need to be thorough in their research when trying to break into the industry and build a book of business.
 Zanowski recommends they start by researching their options.

-In addition to the difficulties of getting up and running, a new advisor needs to be prepared for the day-to-day challenges of working in a heavily regulated industry and interacting with clients.
+In addition to the difficulties of getting up and running, a new financial professional needs to be prepared for the day-to-day challenges of working in a heavily regulated industry and interacting with clients.

-To better prepare himself to coach clients, Zanowski recently completed his Behavioral Financial Advice certification, training he recommends for financial advisors of all ages.
+To better prepare himself to coach clients, Zanowski recently completed his Behavioral Financial Advice certification, training he recommends for financial professionals of all ages.

 “This is a complex industry,” Zanowski said.
 “Regulations, the markets and dealing with clients’ emotions.
 Anytime emotions involve money, they’re going to be strong.
 Being able to understand that behavior is important.”